 While calcium supplementation has been the most popular non-drug solution in the past, research is now showing that calcium alone is not enough.
 New research points to collagen formulations as means to fill in the gaps that calcium leaves behind, which provides not only bone mineral strength but also flexibility.
 For aging bodies this is the key to being active into later years.

-Editor’s Note: This opinion column is in reference to an article posted earlier this month A Case for Ending Calcium Supplements.
+Editor’s Note: This opinion column is in reference to an article posted earlier A Case for Ending Calcium Supplements.
 In the article, Ian R Reid Asher reviews the potential dangers calcium supplements may pose on heart and kidney health and why prescribing calcium is based on outdated advice.
 Today’s Practitioner received an opinion column from Kathy Lund, vice president marketing and business development for AIDP and makers of KoACT (collagen and calcium bone health formulation).
 AIDP is functional ingredients company that offers solutions for healthy aging and wellnesss. www.aidp.com